Do you have Sunday School? Yes. Every Sunday at 9:30 am. For more information, Click here

 What are sermons like?
 The Pastor preaches anywhere from 30-45 minutes, straight out of the Bible.
-He selects the Bible passage and faithfully walks through the texts of Scripture.
+He selects the Bible passage and faithfully walks through the text of Scripture.
 The sermons are not sugar-coated, meaning, if the Bible says it, it will be addressed.

 What do you teach about the gospel?
 Man is created in God's image yet conceived in sin.
 Because God is just, sinners are not "let off the hook" but rather under the judgment of God.
 GOOD NEWS, God sent His Son, conceived by the Holy Spirit, born of a virgin, truly God and truly man.
 His name is JESUS and He lived without sin.
 As our substitute, He both lived in our place and suffered on the cross in our place, where He took upon Himself the judgment we deserved.
 He was brutally and unjustly killed.
 Three days later He physically and bodily rose from the dead.
 He ascended into heaven and is currently seated at God's right hand.
-If a sinner REPENTS and BELIEVES by placing their faith in JESUS ALONE, they are imputed with the very righteousness of Christ, endowed with the indwelling Holy Spirit, forgiven of all sin (past, present and future) and will live eternally with Him.
+If a sinner REPENTS and BELIEVES by placing their faith in JESUS ALONE, they are given the very righteousness of Christ, endowed with the indwelling Holy Spirit, forgiven of all sin (past, present and future) and will live eternally with Him.